hpacheco/ses/labs/Lab3.md

 The main problem leading to DOM-based XSS vulnerabilities is the inherently loose nature of JavaScript, that does not promote a clear distinction between user data and page code: user data can be stored in the JavaScript context, which in turn may dynamically influence how the page is rendered.
 This is particularly dangerous because both user inputs - e.g., coming from forms - and page rendering outputs are simply seen as strings in JavaScript, and various forms of string manipulations may take place in-between.

 One possible approach to mitigate this problem is to use dynamic taint propagation: associate additional tainted information to each source string, and check if the tainted source annotations reach the sink data.
 In other words, we need to add more structure to the data; instead of doing it dynamically, we can statically distinguish between different types of strings, as a strongly-typed programming language could do [^6].
-This is exactly the proposal behind Trusted Types: to define a safe DOM API that **only** manipulates strings with specific types (see types as tags), and have the browser's JavaScript compiler validating those types before the code is executed.
+This is exactly the proposal behind Trusted Types [^7]: to define a safe DOM API that **only** manipulates strings with specific types (see types as tags), and have the browser's JavaScript compiler validating those types before the code is executed.
 Since non-typed string assignments to safe DOM functions receiving typed arguments will lead to a compilation error, only typed data generated by safe DOM sanitizers will be allowed.
 This also has an important advantage of greatly reducing the focus of a security analysis: instead of tracking dynamic flows of information across all the code, only the code producing typed data can introduce vulnerabilities.

 [^6]: Examples of static typing disciplines for more secure web-development include [Pysa](https://pyre-check.org/docs/pysa-basics/) for Python, [Jif](https://www.cs.cornell.edu/jif/) for Java, or the Haskell-like functional [Ur](http://www.impredicative.com/ur/) language.

+[^7]: Another proposal is Mozzilla's [eslint plugin](https://github.com/mozilla/eslint-plugin-no-unsanitized) that statically analyses JavaScript code and restricts assignments to dangerous page elements such as `innerHTML`.
+The idea is that each assigned value should be either a literal or sanitized HTML, by using a sanitizer such as [DOMPurify](https://github.com/cure53/DOMPurify/).
+This plugin, however, only considers direct assignments and does not perform a more extensive taint analysis.
+Moreover, it would not help in detecting our DOM-based XSS vulnerability since the `innerHTML` assignment does not occur in the JavaScript file generated from [frontend/src/app/search-result/search-result.component.ts](https://github.com/juice-shop/juice-shop/blob/master/frontend/src/app/search-result/search-result.component.ts), but inside an Angular template in file [frontend/src/app/search-result/search-result.component.html](https://github.com/juice-shop/juice-shop/blob/master/frontend/src/app/search-result/search-result.component.html).

 We can try out Trusted Types with our DOM-based challenge:
 1. Open the page `http://localhost:3000/#/search?q=<iframe src="javascript:alert(`xss`)">` with Chrome; you shall see a `XSS` popup.